matn7/CS-Notes/src/main/java/deployment/DOCKER-KUBERNATES.md

 - Volume in Kubernetes.

 ```
-An object that allows a container to store data at the pod level.
+An object that allows a container to store data at the Pod level.
 ```

 ![Volumes](docker_img/volumes-pv-pvc.png "Volumes")